-National Service Scheme started functioning in our college since 1984 with a single unit, and later an additional unit was allotted in 1986.
-The advisory committee of NSS consists of Principal, representatives from management, Bursar, Ex-programme officers, Staff Secretary, College Union Chairperson, PTA Vice President, Panchayath Ward Member, Volunteer Secretaries and Programme Officers.
+National Service Scheme started functioning in our college in 1984 with a single unit, and later an additional unit was allotted in 1986.
+The advisory committee of NSS consists of the Principal, representatives from management, Bursar, Ex-programme officers, Staff Secretary, College Union Chairperson, PTA Vice President, Panchayath Ward Member, Volunteer Secretaries and Programme Officers.
 The two units of the college consisting of 200 volunteers regularly organize various activities under the leadership of programme officers and volunteer secretaries.

 The motto Not Me, But You reflects the essence of democratic living and upholds the need for selfless service and appreciation of the perception of an individual.
-National Service Scheme helps to develop the personality of Students through community service.
-NSS serves to create awareness and inspiration in citizens and provide opportunities for students to step out of their comfort zone into less privileged and weaker sections of the society.
+National Service Scheme helps to develop the personality of students through community service.
+NSS serves to create awareness and inspiration in citizens and provide opportunities for students to step out of their comfort zone into less privileged and weaker sections of society.

-The unit releases newsletter Handza Servze which covers the yearly activities and a manuscript magazine, which provides an opportunity for the students to produce their creative talents.
+The unit releases the newsletter Handza Servze which covers the yearly activities and a manuscript magazine, which provides an opportunity for the students to produce their creative talents.

 Every year NSS activities begin with the official inauguration by eminent personalities.
-The organization observes important days and conducts various activities in regard with the same.
-Some of these days include World Environment day, NSS day, Independence day, Anti Drug day, World Population day, Women Empowerment day, Sadbhavana Divas, National Unity day, World AIDS day, Bamboo day, Human rights day, National Youth Day, International Peace Day etc.
+The organization observes important days and conducts various activities in regard to the same.
+Some of these days include World Environment day, NSS day, Independence day, Anti Drug day, World Population day, Women Empowerment day, Sadbhavana Divas, National Unity day, World AIDS day, Bamboo day, Human rights day, National Youth Day, International Peace day etc.

 The NSS unit of our college plays an important role in organizing various awareness programmes in association with certain legal authorities and NGOs.
-As a part, the unit arranges Road shows, skits, rallies and talks.
+As a part, the unit arranges Roadshows, skits, rallies and talks.
 Students are provided proper orientation during their initial period of service.

-For the benefit of society, NSS unit also organizes medical camps like cancer detection camp, eye testing camp, organ donation camp etc.
+For the benefit of society, the NSS unit also organizes medical camps like cancer detection camp, eye testing camp, organ donation camp etc.

 Our volunteer serves as volunteers for Viomithram programme organized by Samoohika Suraksha Mission.

-NSS unit organizes State level, Inter Collegiate level and interdepartmental programmes and competitions throughout the year.
-As a part of commemorating the Birthday of Former Indian president, Late Dr. A.P.J Abdul Kalam, NSS Unit Organizes a one day Inter-Collegiate Programme in October.
-The programme consists of Inter-Collegiate Level Power Point Presentation competition on the topic A.P.J Abdul Kalam: A Visionary who walked ahead of times and a seminar on APJ: The Legend.
+NSS unit organizes State level, Inter-Collegiate level and interdepartmental programmes and competitions throughout the year.
+As a part of commemorating the Birthday of Former Indian president, Late Dr A.P.J Abdul Kalam, NSS Unit Organizes a one-day Inter-Collegiate Programme in October.
+The programme consists of an Inter-Collegiate Level PowerPoint Presentation competition on the topic A.P.J Abdul Kalam: A Visionary who walked ahead of times and a seminar on APJ: The Legend.

 Every year Volunteers collects Toiletries, stationary materials, Dress materials from students to refugees as a part of Swanthana.

 NSS unit has collected e-wastes from students and was given to Clean Kerala Company.
-Also e jaalakam classes were organized for all first year students.
+Also, e jaalakam classes were organized for all first-year students.

 Every year one of the students are selected on the basis of their performance as the Best NSS volunteer of the college, also Best Camper and Best Entertainer awards are instituted.